John Jamison: Naval career

-While serving with the Royal Navy's Baltic Fleet in 1807 - aboard the hospital ship - he was successful in treating an outbreak of scurvy in the allied Swedish Navy, and was made a Knight of the Order of Gustavus Vasa (KGV) by a grateful Swedish king.
+While serving with the Royal Navy's Baltic Fleet in 1807 - aboard the hospital ship - he treated a scurvy outbreak in the allied Swedish Navy, and was made a Knight of the Order of Gustavus Vasa (KGV) by a grateful Swedish king.
 He was also knighted by Britain's prince regent (afterwards George IV) in May 1813, and subsequently appointed Inspector of Naval Hospitals and Fleets.

 Career in Australia

 Meanwhile, Thomas Jamison had died in London in 1811.
 Jamison succeeded to his father's property, which included land at Jamisontown on the Nepean River, west of Sydney.
 He arrived in Sydney on 28 July 1814, aboard the Broxbornebury, to take up his patrimony.
 The following year, he accompanied Governor Lachlan Macquarie on his official visitation to the Bathurst Plains, and had the Jamison Valley in the Blue Mountains named in his honour by Macquarie.
-But two and a half years later, he fell out of favour with the governor, who described him in a private dispatch as being "intriguing and discontented".

 Jamison was Australia's first titled free settler and thus head of the fledgling country's social pecking order.
 He acquired allotments in the heart of Sydney, and accumulated vast tracts of land in the central-western and northern parts of New South Wales between 1814 and 1840.
 He was a founder of the Bank of New South Wales in 1817, and established himself as one of the most prominent (and wealthiest) men in Australia, enjoying a reputation for lavish entertaining and hospitality at Regentville, his magnificent rural estate near the town of Penrith.
-In November 1824, he was included in the list of ten men recommended for a colonial council; but some 12 months later, Governor Brisbane withdrew the nomination on account of charges made by Jamison that female convicts had been sent to Emu Plains for immoral purposes.
-The charges were held to be baseless, and in September 1826 the new governor, Ralph Darling, was instructed that Jamison was not to be given any civil offices.
-Jamison made various attempts to get this embargo removed; but nearly four years later, the British colonial office continued to give him no satisfaction.